-- How the elements are related to each other.
-(1) - Why you do or do not accept the perspectives of the theorists.
-(2) - 2.
-Presents a personal decision making model with a poster presentation by: (15 marks) - Synthesizing knowledge on decision making to create a personal decision making model.
-(5) - Identifying, defining and describing key elements of a personal decision-making model (written on poster).
-(5) - Includes a brief (1-2 sentences) rationale for inclusion of the chosen elements (written on poster).
-(5) - Identifies and describes the relationships between the elements of the decision making model.
-(5) - 3.
-The student articulates and explicates the decision making model (5 marks). - Provides a brief (2 minutes) description of concepts in the model and how you would work through or use the model. - Articulates how the model cues or provides prompts for analysis of multiple perspectives. - Articulates how the model cues or provides prompts for analysis, evaluation and synthesis of knowledge and data related to the course concepts. - 4.
+- 3. The student articulates and explicates the decision making model.
+(5 marks) There is evidence of: - A brief description of concepts in the model and how you would work through or use the model.
+(2) - How the model cues or provides prompts for analysis of multiple perspectives.
+(1) - How the model cues or provides prompts for analysis, evaluation and synthesis of knowledge and data related to the course concepts.
+(2) - 4.
 The student evaluates the effectiveness of the decision-making model.
-(5 marks) - Critically analyzes and evaluates the decision making model noting strengths, weaknesses, missing pieces or gaps, and any changes you might make. - Draw conclusions as to the usefulness of your decision-making model.
-Provide evidence to support your conclusions.
+(5 marks) There is evidence of: - Critical analysis and evaluation of the decision making model noting strengths, weaknesses, missing pieces or gaps, and any changes you might make.
+(3) - Conclusions drawn as to the usefulness of your decision-making model.
+Provides evidence to support your conclusions.
+(2)